gvacaliuc/elec240website/README.md

 ## Python Dependencies

-Since the website needs to be built with mkdocs, I included a virtualenv that can be copied to your virtualenv folder if you'd like, in order to hold the Python Dependencies for building.
-Otherwise, this is the output of ```pip freeze``` for me:
+The website needs to be built with mkdocs, and has a few other dependencies.
+This is the output of ```pip freeze```, which lists the dependencies and versions:
 ```bash
 backports-abc==0.5
 certifi==2016.9.26